h-banii/hypr-shader-preview/README.md

 - height: height in pixels of the canvas
 - hide_buttons: hides buttons (useful if you want to record it on OBS, for example)
 - fps: changes fps used to record the canvas
+- mbps: changes bitrate (mbps) used to record the canvas

 Here's an example using all of them: